• Skip to main content

 Since this is going to be all over the turkey, you want to make sure the sauce is SMOOTH.
 You can even make this ahead of time.

-Use the remaining marinade to make Pibil Tamales, Pollo Pibil, or Cochinita Pibil.
+If you have leftover unused marinade, use it to make Turkey Tamales, Pollo Pibil, or Cochinita Pibil.

 🦃 How to Prep the Turkey

-• Remove gibblets and package from inside the turkey.
+• Remove the giblets and any packaging from inside the turkey.

 A hand separating the turkey skin and adding tabs of butter.